 JR and I have both used World Nomads a bunch of times.
-Their service has always been fast and their policies always cover exactly what we need.
+Their service has always been fast and their policies covered exactly what we needed on each trip.
 We’ve also had to claim once – a reasonably painless experience on the actual insurance side of things!

 BestQuote are travel insurance specialists, partnered with some of the largest and most reputable insurance providers in Canada.
 Through them, it is possible to review, compare and purchase IEC specific insurance policies with up to 2 years of coverage.

 The 2 year IEC policies cover basic (non-competitive) ski cover as standard.
 Some options also include coverage for Covid19 related claims.